 Dietary Program – Nutrition

-Because we also serve residents who are part of military families, we are proud to have several cooks on staff who are military veterans and have a combined 80 years’ experience of preparing meals for large groups.
+Because we serve residents from military-connected families, we are proud that several cooks on staff are military veterans with a combined 80 years’ experience of preparing meals for large groups.

 We use every aspect of the dining experience to help kids grow and develop during their time with us.
 Gathering around a table for a meal with dorm mates helps residents learn social skills and table manners.
 Residents who have earned the privilege to work on campus can be assigned to help out in the cafeteria by cleaning tables.
 All residents learn the importance of sanitation and cleaning up after themselves.

 Highlights of The Center’s cafeteria and nutrition program include: